dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   You may elect to enter into a 12 month Fixed Term Engagement to receive regular investment advice and administration services.

-  The fee is set at the commencement of the engagement, is based on the complexity of the advice and required services, and invoiced monthly in advance.
+  The monthly fee is set at the commencement of the engagement, is based on the amount invested and the complexity of the advice and service required, and is invoiced monthly in advance.

-  The minimum fee is AUD 330 pa, including GST, and the maximum fee is 2.50%, including GST, of the assets under advice.
+  The minimum fee is AUD 50 per month, including GST.
+The maximum fee is 2.00% pa, including GST, on the assets under advice at the commencement of the engagement.

   </td>